Exciting News! Umpqua Bank and Columbia Bank: Together for Better

 If you own a home, you probably got homeowners insurance amid the swirl of all the other decisions you have to make and paperwork you have to fill out.
 It's easy to forget the details with the passage of time, so check in with your insurance agent to make sure you know what your policy covers and that your home has enough coverage.
-Most policies cover fire damage, but as many Northern Californians found out during the fires that swept through wine country, that's not the whole story.
+Most policies cover fire damage, but as many Northern Californians find out during the fire season, that's not the whole story.
 Also, are you covered for flooding?
 Should you be?
 What about an earthquake?

 If you rent, consider getting renters insurance to cover your belongings.
 Unlike, say, car insurance, renter's insurance can be surprisingly inexpensive.

 For more ideas on financial fitness, check out our checklist.

 Budgeting for uncertaintyIf the idea of budgeting gives you anxiety, we’re here to help with some simple steps to begin or revisit your budget.July 23, 2020 Money Matters